-3.3 Video analysis and curation
+2.3 Video analysis and curation

-After a deployment, the video (consisting of individual clips of one hour) is downloaded from the camera.
-Synchronisation between video and CTD data is done by setting all instruments to UTC prior to deployment, which allows the data and video to be linked during analysis.
-The video is annotated using the Video Annotation and Reference System VARS developed at the Monterey Bay Aquarium Research Institute (Schlining and Jacobsen, 2006).
-This annotation program allows for frame grabs from the video including time code.
-A Knowledge Base allows for inserting taxonomic names and hierarchy, and a Query allows for searching the created database.
-While many kinds of annotation software are available (for review see Gomes-Pereira et al., 2016), we consider VARS the most suitable for our purposes since it combines the features of high resolution video playback with a user friendly annotation-interface and the automatic creation of an annotation database which can easily be accessed through the various search-functions and tools of the Query.
-The taxonomic hierarchy and phylogenetic trees in the database are directly applicable to our video transects.
-Since this software was developed by MBARI, which also maintains the most extensive databases of deep pelagic observations, it makes communication about and comparison of observations and data practical.
-Videos are transported on hard drives after an expedition and are transferred for long term storage on servers maintained by the central data and computing centre at GEOMAR, providing instant access to videos and images with metadata description via the media server ProxSys.
+After a deployment, the video (consisting of individual clips of 1 h) is downloaded from the camera.
+Synchronization between video and CTD data is done by setting all instruments 35 to UTC prior to deployment, which allows the data and video to be linked during analysis.
+The video is annotated using the Video Annotation and Reference System (VARS) developed at the Monterey Bay Aquarium Research Institute (Schlining and Jacobsen, 2006).
+This annotation program allows for 40 frame grabs from the video, including time code.
+A knowledge base allows for the insertion of taxonomic names and hierarchy, and a query allows searching the created database.
+While many kinds of annotation software are available (for a review, see Gomes-Pereira et al., 2016), we consider VARS 45 to be the most suitable for our purposes since it combines the features of high-resolution video playback with a userfriendly annotation interface and the automatic creation of an annotation database which can easily be accessed through the various search functions and tools of the query.
+The taxo-50 nomic hierarchy and phylogenetic trees in the database are directly applicable to our video transects.
+Since this software was developed by MBARI which also maintains the most extensive databases of deep pelagic observations, it makes communication about and comparison of observations and data practical.
+Videos are transported on hard drives af-

-3.4 Sample volume
+5 ter an expedition and are transferred for long-term storage on servers maintained by the central data and computing center at GEOMAR, providing instant access to videos and images with metadata description via the media server ProxSys.

-To estimate the sample volume of the PELAGIOS we compared video counts from the PELAGIOS with concomitantly obtained abundance data from an Underwater Vision Profiler (UVP5; Picheral et al., 2010).
-Four deployments from the R/V Maria S. Merian cruise MSM 49 (28.11.-21.12.2015, Las Palmas de Gran Canaria/Spain - Mindelo/Cape Verde) were used for the comparison where a UVP5 was mounted underneath the PELAGIOS.
-The UVP5 takes between 6-11 images per second of a defined volume (1.03 L) and thus enables a quantitative assessment of particle and zooplankton abundances.
-Objects with an equivalent spherical diameter (ESD) >0.5 mm are saved as images, which can be classified into different zooplankton, phytoplankton and particle categories.
-For the comparison between PELAGIOS and the UVP5, we used the pelagic polychaete Poeobius sp., as 1) this organism could be observed well on both instruments, 2) Poeobius sp. is not an active swimmer and lacks an escape response and 3) it was locally very abundant, thus providing a good basis for the direct instrument comparison.
+2.4 Sample volume

-The UVP5 images were classified as described in Christiansen et al. (2018).
-Poeobius sp. abundance (ind m-3) was calculated for 20 s time bins and all bins of one distinct depth step (with durations of 10-11 minutes at depths $\leq$ 50 m, 19-22 minutes at depths $\leq$ 350 m and 9-11 minutes at depths $\geq$ 350 m) averaged.
-These mean abundances were compared to the PELAGIOS counts (ind s-1) of the same depth step.
-A linear model between the PELAGIOS counts as a function of UVP5 abundance provided a highly significant relationship (linear regression: p < 0.001, adjusted $r^2 = 0.69$ ; Figure 3).
-The linear regression slope b (0.116 m s-1, standard error 0.01 m s-1) between the PELAGIOS-based count ( $C{PELAGIOS}$ , ind s-1) and mean UVP-based abundance ( $A{UVP}$ , ind m-3):
+- To estimate the sample volume of the PELAGIOS we compared video counts from the PELAGIOS with concomitantly obtained abundance data from an Underwater Vision Profiler (UVP5; Picheral et al., 2010).
+Four deployments from the R/V Maria S. Merian cruise MSM 49 (28 November- - 21 December 2015, Las Palmas de Gran Canaria, Spain Mindelo, Cabo Verde) were used for the comparison where a UVP5 was mounted underneath the PELAGIOS.
+The UVP5 takes between 6 and 11 images per second of a defined volume (1.03 L) and thus enables a quantitative assessment of - particle and zooplankton abundances.
+Objects with an equivalent spherical diameter (ESD) > 0.5 mm are saved as images, which can be classified into different zooplankton, phytoplankton, and particle categories.
+For the comparison between PELAGIOS and the UVP5, we used the pelagic poly- - chaete Poeobius sp., as (1) this organism could be observed well on both instruments, (2) Poeobius sp. is not an active swimmer and lacks an escape response and (3) it was locally very abundant, thus providing a good basis for the direct instrument comparison. - The UVP5 images were classified as described in Christiansen et al. (2018).
+Poeobius sp. abundance (ind. (individuals) $m^{-3}$ ) was calculated for 20 s time bins and all bins of one distinct depth step (with durations of 10-11 min at depths <= 50 m, 19-22 min at depths < 350 m, and 9- - 11 min at depths > = 350 m) averaged.
+These mean abundances were compared to the PELAGIOS counts (ind. s-1) of the same depth step.
+A linear model between the PELA-GIOS counts as a function of UVP5 abundance provided a highly significant relationship (linear regression: p < 0.001; adjusted $r^2 = 0.69$ ; Fig. 3).
+The linear regression slope b (0.116 m s-1; standard error 0.01 m s-1) between the PELAGIOS-based count ( $C{PELAGIOS}$ , ind. s-1) and mean UVP-based abundance ( $A{IUVP}$ , ind. m-3),